 To study international relations for your UPSC is an inevitable part of your IAS preparation.
-You will not only have to refer to great books but also keep up with the recent developments over the world, especially with regards to India.
+You will not only have to refer to great international relations books for UPSC but also keep up with the recent developments over the world, especially with regards to India.

-In this article, we will explore the syllabus for international relations, and also study important concepts of international relations and international affairs from the UPSC CSE perspective.
+In this article, you will explore what are international relations?
+The syllabus for international relations, and also study important concepts of international relations and international affairs from the UPSC CSE perspective.

 - International relations

 - Bilateral, regional and global groupings and agreements involving India and/or affecting India’s interests

 - Important International institutions, agencies and fora, their structure, mandate